FinalAngel/classjs/docs/_build/html/_sources/src/contributing/guide.txt

 Don't feel offended if a pull or feature request has been rejected.
 We always provide reasonable comments or information's about how your code could be improved.

-An easy start is always to extend or fix the documentation ;)
+Start by fixing or extending the documentation ;)